Monitor app performance over time

 You can view performance metrics for your browser and API tests by clicking on the Performance tab of any user-created mabl test:

 - Cumulative app load time (browser tests): this chart measures the total time your app takes to load between every step of this test (measured using Speed Index), which is what an end user would experience as the performance of your app when completing this user journey manually.
 App load time is separate from and will always be shorter than the test run time.
+Only Chrome and Edge runs are included in this metric.

 - API response time (API tests only): this chart measures the total API response time across every request within this test.
 It excludes other factors, such as the time in between requests.
 API response time is separate from, and will always be shorter than, the test run time.